 I have published works on a range of topics including human computer interaction (HCI), embodied cognition, conversation design, and visual perception.
 Much of my research argues that thinking doesn’t rely on the brain or genes alone, but how our bodies interact with the world around us.
-In short, your brain is not a computer - it never was and, never will be.

-I'm inspired by comedian Ali Wong, writer Chanel Miller, musician Michelle Zauner, chef Missy Robbins, DJ Honey Dijon, my friends and New York City.
+I'm inspired by comedian Ali Wong, writer Chanel Miller, musician Michelle Zauner, chef Missy Robbins, DJ Honey Dijon, my friends and the New York City.
 Offline, you'll find me dancing, converting basic drinkers to woke cocktail lovers and cooking elaborate meals with simple ingredients.
 This blog is a creative outlet.
 I write about whatever feels real, challenging, and important.